A beautiful underwater adventure

-I now own Abzu on all 3 current gen consoles, I predominantly wanted it on the Switch for the handheld element.
-It’s one of those games that’s nice and chilled to play without having to worry about any set goals, which is always handy.
-It’s definitely influenced by Journey which is to be expected when some of the development team had previously worked on that title.
+I now own ABZÛ on all formats it has been released on, predominantly wanting it again on the Nintendo Switch for the added bonus of mobility.
+It’s one of those games that’s nice and chilled to play without overly having to worry about any set goals, which is always handy.
+ABZÛ definitely feels like it is influenced by both Flower and Journey, which is to be expected when some of the development team had previously worked on that title.
+Let’s dive in a little deeper.

-The game has you controlling a diver swimming through the ocean on a mission to rejuvenate it.
-The underlying theme seems to be around our destroying of the ocean in real life and to look how we can start reversing that.
-I will admit I could be entirely wrong but that’s certainly what I took away from it.
-There’s no real sense of urgency though so exploration is encouraged to find various items scattered around the levels.
+ABZÛ has you controlling a diver swimming through the ocean on a mission to save and rejuvenate it.
+The underlying theme seems to be around our destroying of the ocean in real life and how we can take the necessary steps to start reversing that.
+I will admit I could be entirely wrong but that’s certainly what I took away from it and that’s the important part.
+It left an impression on me and got me thinking.
+There’s no real sense of urgency in ABZÛ so exploration is encouraged to find various items scattered around the levels and take in the views.
+It’s also a great reason to take the time to discover hundreds of unique species that the developers have skillfully created bringing the ocean to life.

-I only have two real niggles, the controls which take some getting used to (and this has been the case with all versions).
-I think this is mainly just due to being able to swim around the areas as you please, and once you get used to the controls it’s pretty fluid for the most part.
-The second is there being no achievements like with the other versions, this is a completely personal gripe as it has no real bearing on the game overall but it was just nice to have them as it encouraged more exploration and tracking things down.
+I only have two real niggles from my time revisiting ABZÛ.
+The controls take some getting used to, this has been the case with all versions, I think this is mainly due to being able to swim around the areas as you please.
+Once you get used to the controls though it’s pretty fluid for the most part.
+The second issue being the lack of trophies/achievements on the Nintendo Switch version, a completely personal gripe that has no real bearing on the game overall.
+I found them a massive advantage on the other versions as they encouraged deeper exploration of the beautiful world created while tracking down all of the collectable items required to get 100%.

 No. of Players: 1